Israel Baseball League

-The Israel Baseball League (IBL; Hebrew: ליגת הבייסבול הישראלית, Ligat ha-Beisbol ha-Israelit) was a six-team professional baseball league in Israel.
+The Israel Baseball League (IBL; Hebrew: ליגת הבייסבול הישראלית, Ligat ha-Beisbol ha-Israelit) was a five-team professional baseball league in Israel.
 The first game was played on June 24, 2007.
+The league was discontinued following its debut season.

 League structure

-The six league teams were the Tel Aviv Lightning, Netanya Tigers, Bet Shemesh Blue Sox, Petach Tikva Pioneers, Modi'in Miracle, and Ra'anana Express.
+The league's teams were the Team Misgav, Bet Shemesh Blue Sox, Ra'anana Express, Tel Aviv Lightning, Tel Aviv Academy.
+Former teams included Netanya Tigers, Petach Tikva Pioneers, and Modi'in Miracle.

-The teams played games at three ballparks.
-The Yarkon Sports Complex, seating 15,000, in the Baptist Village in Petach Tikva, just outside Tel Aviv, was home to the Ra'anana Express and the Petach Tikva Pioneers.
-Gezer Field, about halfway between Jerusalem and Tel Aviv, was home to the Bet Shemesh Blue Sox and the Modi'in Miracle.
-Sportek Baseball Field, in Tel Aviv, was shared by the Tel Aviv Lightning and the Netanya Tigers.
+The teams played games at four ballparks.
+The Yarkon Sports Complex, seating 15,000, in the Baptist Village in Petach Tikva, just outside Tel Aviv, was home to the Ra'anana Express and the Tel Aviv teams.
+Gezer Field, halfway between Jerusalem and Tel Aviv, ws home to the Bet Shemesh Blue Sox.
+The Misgav Sports Complex was used for the Misgav team.
+Previously, Sportek Baseball Field, in Tel Aviv, was shared by the Tel Aviv Lightning and the Netanya Tigers.

 Players

 The IBL had 120 players from nine countries in 2007: the United States (77 from 19 states), the Dominican Republic (16), Israel (15), Canada (9), Australia (7), Colombia, Japan, New Zealand, and Ukraine.
 The league had hoped to be made up of at least 25% Israelis by its fifth year.
 About 40% of the league was Jewish.

 The league held tryouts in 2007 in Los Angeles, Massachusetts, Miami, Israel, and The Dominican Republic.
 Those selected were current and former U.S. minor leaguers, professional baseball players from other countries, and starting college players.

 The first pick in the draft was infielder Aaron Levin, 21, who played for Cuesta College and was selected by Modi'in.
 The first players signed were outfielder Dan Rootenberg and pitcher Adam Crabb.

-Pitcher Sandy Koufax was the last player chosen in the draft, by the Modi'in Miracle.
+former pitcher Sandy Koufax, then 71 years old, was the last player chosen in the draft, by the Modi'in Miracle.
 "His selection is a tribute to the esteem with which he is held by everyone associated with this league," said team manager Art Shamsky.

 After the one IBL season, nine players went on to other professional leagues.
 These nine players were: